Canon 100D vs Nikon D810

-The physical size and weight of the Canon 100D and the Nikon D810 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 100D and the Nikon D810 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is considerably larger (69 percent) than the Canon 100D.
 Moreover, the D810 is substantially heavier (141 percent) than the 100D.
 It is noteworthy in this context that the D810 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.